2021 Color Trends for Exterior Paint Colors

 Updating your exterior is one of the quickest ways to increase your home’s value, and using the right colors instantly adds curb appeal.
 What are the “right” colors for 2021?
-Keep reading to find out.
+Keep reading to find out 7 of the top trends for this year.

 I’ll begin with neutrals since those are always an excellent choice for a home.
 For the past few years, gray has been the reigning neutral.
 Top color trend predictors know that gray isn’t going away but that you will see it warm up.
 Greige, taupe, and gray with colorful undertones join true gray in the limelight.
 This year beige (yes, it’s back) and other earthy neutrals will inch higher up the range of sought-after hues as we move away from classic gray exteriors and see a move toward more earthy neutrals and colors.